 - And, these names are reserved.
 So, we should not define any function with the name of PHP magic methods.

 - PHP magic methods should be started with (__) symbol.

-- For defining magic method with (__) followed by different name, apart from the list of PHP supported naming keyword, we need to simulate PHP magic functionality.
+- For defining the magic method with (__) followed by a different name, apart from the list of PHP supported naming keyword, we need to simulate PHP magic functionality.

 - PHP magic methods must be defined inside the class.

 Now, we are going to list all available magic methods in PHP with their purposes.
 And, let us recollect some of PHP magic methods we have seen already in this blog.